Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    - AWE setup Proven Efficient on Hard-uncontrolled dataset such as Activity Recognition from the given Database.
    - LSTM is Optimized efficiently for scarce data with AWE method.
    - Robust Advanced prediction capabilities proven effective on ARM64 Using MLP + LSTM Architectures.
+   - Transformer Optimized using Cython, to reduce Memory overhead and Reduce CPU Usage, With Reduced Training Time.
 -----

 <img width="1280" height="600" alt="WhatsApp Image 2026-05-27 at 07 16 32" src="https://github.com/user-attachments/assets/4b58a556-45a3-419b-96fd-9c1b76cac574" />